 HOWEVER, it’s important to know when to take a break and recharge.
 We all need an unscheduled hour or day off once in a while.
-Take that time when you need to.
-Practice self care.
+Take that time when you need to, even if it’s just 10 minutes of self-care.

 You won’t complete your goals if you aren’t regularly checking in, not only to be reminded of them but so that you can adjust as needed.

 Look at your goals every Sunday and plan for the week ahead.

 If you’re working on a daily goal I suggest using a habit tracker.
 You can print it out, tape it to your wall, and check it off everyday.
 If you have kids they are a great way to encourage them to do chores or homework.
 I have some really cute habit trackers in my Etsy store.

 At the end of the month celebrate what you accomplished!
 Reward yourself for your efforts.
 Even if you didn’t get every single thing done at least you tried.

 The effort is far more important than having a perfect outcome.
 Things are rarely perfect and it’s so much better for our mental health to accept that instead of beating ourselves up for not reaching an unattainable standard.

 Here are some ideas for monthly goals.
 Not every one needs to be broken down into smaller steps but you can still check them off week by week or choose a theme where you do a different small goal each week.